mallocfeng/SummarizerX/README.md

   - Real-time validation with clear error messages
   - Integrated PDF.js for robust rendering and text extraction
   - Export Reader Mode to crisp A4 PDFs with robust CJK line wrapping (Chinese 40 chars/line, 90% width guard)
-- 🤖 AI-Powered Summarization & Translation: Generate concise summaries or translations in one click
+- 🤖 AI-Powered Summarization & Translation: Generate concise summaries or translations in one click — with built-in presets for OpenAI, DeepSeek, Anthropic Claude, Google Gemini, Azure OpenAI, or any custom-compatible endpoint
 - ⚙️ Customizable Settings: Adjust prompts, modes, shortcuts, and UI preferences
 - 📑 Floating Panel: View summaries without leaving the current page
 - 🗂️ Summary History (new): Automatically stores per-page/PDF results, lets you reopen the panel and instantly reuse the latest summary, and browse/apply previous outputs via the in-panel History popover